gsbingo17/mongodb-to-new/README.md

    - Contention errors: Fixed delay before retry
    - Duplicate key errors: Automatic fallback to upsert operations
    - Connection errors: Exponential backoff with the full batch
+   - Invalid _id type errors: Automatic conversion of _id fields to strings when enabled

+5. **_id Type Conversion**: When `convertInvalidIds` is enabled:
+   - Detects errors like "_id must be an objectId, string, long; found int"
+   - Automatically converts problematic _id fields to strings
+   - Logs the conversion details for troubleshooting
+   - Retries the operation with the converted _id fields
+   - Only converts _id fields that cause errors, preserving the original types when possible

 ## Setting Up a Single-Node Replica Set for Development